youraerials/ShowMe/README.md

 the top called ShowMe.
 Tapping this opens and closes the ShowMe control panel.

-you can use the test relay server on bunnyandboar.com for reference or pull down the ShowMeServer project here and run your own!
+you can use the test relay server on bunnyandboar.com for reference (the interface will default to this URL) or pull down the ShowMeServer project here and run your own!